kayaking 101

 Modern versions are:

-...the Whitewater Kayak; ( short, more like a size 13 shoe) which is designed to ride a current.
-It is agile, will get you through class five rapids (if you've done your homework) but horrendous to paddle on water that isn't bouncing off rocks.
+...the Whitewater Kayak; (the size 13 shoe you cram yourself into to bounce off rocks) which is designed to ride a current.
+It is agile, will get you through class five death rapids (if you've done your homework) but horrendous to paddle on water that isn't bouncing off rocks.
 Wear a helmet!
+Do not use a paddle leash!!!

-... the Touring Kayak; 12 to 15 feet long, with a reasonable cockpit that doesn't ship water, lean enough to be efficient, wide enough to feel comfy, often with bulkheads which divide the boat into watertight compartments (with hatches to stow stuff for a day trip), small enough to throw on a car roof.
+... the Touring Kayak; 12 to 15 feet long, more or less, with a reasonable cockpit that doesn't ship water, lean enough to be efficient, wide enough to feel comfy, often with bulkheads which divide the boat into watertight compartments (with hatches to stow stuff for a day trip), handy enough to throw on a car roof.
 Will float in four or five inches of water, take you down the creek, across the lake, or into the waves offshore.
-You will be able to laugh maniacally at your buddies in their bathtub "rec boats" as you paddle one stroke for every twenty of theirs.
+You will be able to laugh maniacally at your buddies in their rec boats as you paddle one stroke for every twenty of theirs.

 ...the Sea Kayak; the original model designed by northern tribes.
-Comes in plastic, fiberglass, carbonlite, wood, and other stuff.
-Light, lean fast, efficient.
+Light, lean, fast, efficient.
 Small cockpit (doesn't ship water).
 Long (15 feet or more).
 Does not navigate well around rocks on a creek, but will also float in four or five inches of water, take you across the lake, into the saltmarsh, or into the waves on a weeklong expedition.
 You'll be the one towing the guy in the rec boat at the end of the day when he's totally exhausted trying to keep up with you.

 Don't buy from a sporting goods store! buy from people who paddle!

 Go to a real outfitter.
-(My favorite happens to be Uller's in Red Lion).
 Talk to people who paddle, who have experience.
 They'll tell you what you really need to buy, not what they'd like to make money selling you.
 And they will fit you to the size and type of boat you need for the kind of paddling you are doing.
 The sporting goods store guys are just reading out of their catalogs.

 go to a paddling demo